albers/azure-quarkus-native-demo/servicebus-connection-string/README.md

 # servicebus-connection-string

-This application uses the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) to connect to an Azure Service Bus's topic subscription
+This application uses the [Azure Service Bus Extension](https://docs.quarkiverse.io/quarkus-azure-services/dev/quarkus-azure-servicebus.html) of the [Quarkus Azure Services](https://github.com/quarkiverse/quarkus-azure-services) to connect to an Azure Service Bus's topic subscription
 **authenticating with a connection string**.

 It creates a `ServiceBusProcessorClient` on application startup that logs incoming messages to the console.